-In Oregon, Powell’s is often cited as the best indie bookstore in the world.
-It’s huge (like a small town), but Borders it isn’t.
-It sells used and new books, it has its own affiliate program to rival Amazon, and the people who work there are real book nerds.
-The third generation owner says there are around a million books (and they don’t have ‘weird customers’, as everyone in Portland is a bit odd).
-She says if she were not running Powell’s, she would probably be working in a library.
+In Oregon, Powell’s is the largest indie bookstore in the world, and there is a lot we could learn from them.
+Borders it isn’t.
+It sells used and new books, has an online affiliate program to rival Amazon and the people who work here are book nerds (the third generation owner says they don’t have ‘weird customers’, as everyone in Portland is a bit odd!)
+She says if she were not running Powell’s, she would likely work in a library.

 Books to Buy at Indie Bookstores

-- Seven Types of People You Find in Bookshops is by a Scottish indie bookseller who details his 20 years of people-watching.
-If you’re a lover of the eccentric and think that Amazon’s domination is making everybody sad, this is the book for you.
-Step inside to meet the crafty Antiquarian, the shy and retiring book browser and the gormless (yet strangely likeable) shop assistant Hugo.
-The author spends his free time shooting Amazon Kindles in the wild!
+- Seven Types of People You Find in Bookshops is a book by an indie bookseller in Scotland, who details his 20 years of people-watching.
+Step inside to meet a crafty Antiquarian, a shy and retiring book browser and teh gormless (but strangely likeable) shop assistant Hugo.
+The author spends his free time – shooting Amazon Kindles in the wild!

-- The Little Bookstore of Big Stone Gap is the story of a couple in the US (one originally from Scotland) who as Amazon Kindle was taking off, decided to take off to the mountains, and set up a second-hand bookstore.
-Knowing nothing about running a bookstore, all they had was themselves, their animals and a real love of books.
-Everything thought they were mad.
-But not only did they succeed, but they created something else: a community.
+- The Little Bookstore of Big Stone Gap is the lovely story of a couple in the US (one originally from Scotland) who as Amazon Kindle was taking off, decided to take to the mountains and set up a second-hand bookstore.
+Knowing nothing of the business – all they had was themselves, their animal friends and a real love of books.
+But even though others thought they were mad – not only did they succeed, but they created something else.
+A community.

-- How to Resist Amazon (and Why) is by the owner of a US indie bookstore, an open letter to Jeff Bezos, asking people to join his peaceful process to take back power: ‘Small business owners are led to believe that if their idea is good enough, they can grow their business and create more jobs.
+- How to Resist Amazon (and Why) is a great little read by the owner of a US indie bookstore.
+It’s an open letter to Jeff Bezos, and to us (asking readers to join his peaceful process to take back power).
+He writes to Jeff ”Small business owners are led to believe that if their idea is good enough, they can grow their business and create more jobs.
 Maybe we can talk over pie and coffee at Ladybird Diner across the street, my treat.
-I’d love to show around a vibrant community anchored by small businesses’.
+I’d love to show you around a vibrant community, anchored by small businesses’.